IndiLab-frankfurt/prompt/README.md

 ``flutter run``

-This should be sufficient to build the app.
+To generate the data classes for the JSON files, run

+``flutter pub run build_runner build``

 # Backend

-The backend of this project is fully in Firebase
+Since the version for study 3, the backend of this project is written in Django and is available at https://github.com/Dabieder/prompt_backend